 The first mobile websites were created around 2010 in response to growing number of people viewing websites with mobile phones.
 Many businesses quickly recognized that most desktop display websites were difficult to navigate (the constant need to zoom in and zoom out was irksome), there were page loading concerns since mobile networks weren’t especially fast at rendering pages, and some of the scripting used and features found in websites designed for full-sized monitors didn’t display well, if at all, for mobile.
 The solution at that time was to create an additional “mobile-only” website, simplified so it would load fast, and then redirect the user to the mobile-only version by targeting the device type.

 If you’ve used your phone to view websites for a while you have likely seen the mobile redirect wherein the URL is changed to a mobile “m.” sub-directory.
 Here are a few of our mobile-only websites we designed a few years back.
 Each site was developed with the JQuery mobile UI, and was created to look similar to the main website.
-All but the one I developed for my business is still in use currently:

 This mobile-only option has worked for many businesses, yet there are potential concerns.